-The peak values have been taken from HM Treasury Resource Accounts, Parliamentary supply estimates and NAO reports to Parliament.
+The peak values have been taken from HM Treasury Annual Report and Accounts, Parliamentary supply estimates and National Audit Office (NAO) reports to Parliament.
 As each scheme and support facility was available at different times, the total peak support was not all available at a single point in time.

 |Sector wide support schemes|

 |Royal Bank of Scotland Ordinary and B shares||46||8.5|